Conduct of financial institutions regime

 Notification of material changes

-In addition to existing notification obligations under the FMCA, financial institutions must notify the FMA within 10 working days of implementing a material change to the nature of its financial institution service (eg changing the form of business from a licensed NBDT to a registered bank might be considered a 'material change').
+In addition to existing notification obligations under the FMCA, financial institutions must notify the FMA within ten working days of implementing a material change to the nature of its financial institution service (eg changing the form of business from a licensed NBDT to a registered bank might be considered a 'material change').

 Regulatory returns